Lusty Lady: Worker cooperative

 After management cut hourly compensation at the San Francisco Lusty Lady in 2003, the workers struck and won, but the closure of the peep show was announced soon after.
 The subsequent efforts to turn the club into a worker cooperative were led by Donna Delinqua (stage name), a stripper and graduate student in English.
 Other cooperatives provided input, among them the worker-owned San Francisco sex-toy business Good Vibrations.

 The workers bought the club for $400,000, with money borrowed from the old owners.
 In 1996, the club had had a revenue of almost $3 million; by 2003 this had fallen by 40%.
 The monthly rent was $13,442 in 2003 and had doubled over the preceding three years.
 The club had a revenue of about $27,000 per week in the first half of 2006.

 After the change in ownership, the union was retained, but some changes in management were instituted.
 While dancers had been regularly evaluated by managers before, now a peer review process was established wherein dancers evaluate each other.
 The team leaders are elected from among the dancers for six-month terms.

 A dispute began in the summer of 2006 when a male employee wrote a confidential email to the co-op board, reporting customer complaints about a show featuring heavy women.
 Another member of the board, a dancer, posted a printout of the message in the club dressing room, causing considerable consternation among dancers.
 Both board members were suspended.
 Two of the male employees have argued that the union should be abandoned as not useful in a worker-owned cooperative.
 On its website, the Lusty Lady describes a worker-owned business as "a rare and ideal situation" but "not without its challenges" and discusses how the workers address these challenges.

-On Tuesday, August 20, 2013, the Lusty Lady in San Francisco announced that it would close its doors for business in just two weeks, on Monday at 3:00 am.
-September 2, 2013.
-The landlord, Roger Forbes (part of Deja Vu Consulting Inc. which by that time owned almost every strip club in San Francisco with the exception of Crazy Horse, Mitchell Brothers O’Farrell Theatre, and Nob Hill) refused to renew the lease after attempts to re-negotiate the rent failed.
+On August 20, 2013, the Lusty Lady in San Francisco announced that it would close its doors for business in just two weeks, on September 2.
+The landlord, Roger Forbes (part of Deja Vu Consulting Inc. which by that time owned almost every strip club in San Francisco with the exception of Crazy Horse, Mitchell Brothers O’Farrell Theatre, and Nob Hill) refused to renew the lease after attempts to re-negotiate the rent had failed.